amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

     additional unit tests, but they served as additional validation for ourselves as we were constructing the benchmark suite.

 KSF: Does 3 add anything??
 We could delete it and save some words.
+AFM: I just wanted to give them full information about how we made sure the lenses were correct, and this was part of my process, because that's their primary fear.
+This comes from R2, who is the main person I want to make happy.

 We recognize we did not go into significant enough detail on this in the submitted version, and will gladly add in such detail on validation in the final